TylerLadas/DiscoverUp/README.md

 ## User Story
 AS A event goer
-I WANT to see local events and the weather outlook for a given date SO THAT I can choose an event that interests me on a date with a favorable forecast
+I WANT to see local events and nearby popular restaurants SO THAT I can choose an event that interests me and select a nearby restaurant

 ## Acceptance Criteria
 GIVEN a event/weather dashboard with form inputs
 WHEN I search for a city and date
-THEN I am presented with top events and  conditions for that city and date, and that info is added to the search history WHEN I view events for that city and date
+THEN I am presented with top events for that city and restaurants near the event postal code, and that info is added to the search history
-Then I am presented with the city name, the date, event summaries, descriptiom, price and start-time WHEN I view weather conditions for that city and date THEN I am presented with an icon representation of weather conditions, the temperature, WHEN I click on a city and date in the search history THEN I am again presented with events and weather conditions for that city and date
+WHEN I view events for that city
+Then I am presented with the city name, event name, url, image, the start-date, end-date, event descriptiom, price range, event-type
+WHEN I view nearby restaurants
+THEN I am presented with name, url, address, rating, price range, phone number, category
+WHEN I click on a city in the search history
+THEN I am again presented with events and nearby restaurants for that city

 ## Built With
 * HTML
 * CSS
 * JavaScript
-*
+* Tailwind CSS
-* EventBrite
+* Ticketmaster Discovery API
-* OpenWeather One Call API
+* Yelp Fusion API

 ## Website